SSimonada2007/Silent-Cheat-Engine/README.md

 <br>

 # How to use
- 0. **-WARNING-** run only in the folder where it is.
-(You can create a shortcut.)
- 0. **-WARNING-** you must have Cheat engine installed! ()
- 3. Run it.
+ 1. Run it.
- 4. Click on "Run Cheat Engine".
+ 2. Click on "Run Cheat Engine".
 (Run only once.
 If it wont run at the first time report it on gihub!)
 <br>

 # Author